These five ideas could give you the inspiration you need to save your marriage this holiday season.

 Looking for more help with answering your question - Can I save my marriage?
 You’ll find what you’re looking for in Unhappy Marriage.

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are wondering, “Can I save my marriage?”
+I’m Dr. Karen Finn, a divorce and personal life coach.
+I help people just like you who are wondering, “Can I save my marriage?”
 You can join my newsletter list for free weekly advice or schedule a FREE 30-minute conversation with me directly in my Time Trade calendar.